JuanDM93/sps-python-microservices/README.md

 Resources are the main components of the application.
 All of them are accessible through the API endpoint.

+### Index

+The Index endpoint is the main endpoint of the application.
+It displays the API welcome message.

+- GET / - Get the API welcome message

 ### API description endpoint

 The documentation is available at the */spec* endpoint.